redwoodjs/redwood/packages/auth/README.md

 export const hasRole = (role) => {
   if (!context.currentUser.roles?.includes(role)) {
-    throw new AuthenticationError("You don't have permission to do that.")
+    throw new Forbiddenerror("You don't have access to do that.")
   }
 }
 ```